Ignat99/counterwallet-create-update-enhanced-feed/README.md

 A single-page wizard inside of Counterwallet that helps the user to create a binary feed using one of his Counterwallet addresses and update it as necessary.

+Below is approximate description of how these features should work.
+It doesn't have to be done that way - anything that works and that project leaders accept is good.

 ## WORKFLOW, INPUTS AND OUTPUTS

 The page initially presents a drop down list of user's addresses with non-zero balance in both BTC and XCP.